This post may contain affiliate links.

 Instructions

 - Peel cocoyams with a knife or vegetable peeler and wash with water till clean.
 Cocoyams can be itchy, so wash with gloves if you cannot handle the itch.
-Leave cocoyams inside water till ready to use so it dosen't discolor.
+Leave cocoyams inside water till ready to use so it doesn't discolour.

-- Using a grater, grate the cocoyams or if using a food processor, process until puree.
-Add 1 tsp of salt to pureed cocoyams and set aside.
+- Using a grater, grate the cocoyams or, if using a food processor, process until puree.
+Add 1 teaspoon of salt to pureed cocoyams and set aside.

 - Tear leaves into pieces and wash perfectly.

-- Scoop about 1 tbsp of the grated cocoyams and place horizontally on the leaf and wrap tightly so it dosen't loosen while cooking.
+- Scoop about 1 tablespoon of the grated cocoyams place horizontally on the leaf and wrap tightly so it dosen't loosen while cooking.

-- Transfer wrapped cocoyams into the greased pot with the end wrapped side facing down making sure you leave tiny spaces in between wraps so water can easily penetrate.
+- Transfer wrapped cocoyams into the greased pot with the end wrapped side facing down, making sure you leave tiny spaces between wraps so water can easily penetrate them.

-- Boil about 5 cups of water in a seperate pot.
+- Boil about 5 cups of water in a separate pot.

-- Add crayfish, beef, onions, fish, and all the rest of ingredients except the oil to the pot.
+- Add crayfish, beef, onions, fish, and all the ingredients except the oil to the pot.

-- Transfer pot on low heat till wraps firms or holds for about 5 minutes.
+- Transfer pot on low heat till wraps firm or holds for about 5 minutes.

 - Let it cook for about 30 minutes.

-- After 30 minutes, you can stir gently, then add palm oil and more water, let it cook again for 30 minutes.
-Make sure you check the pot every 5 minutes to add water if need be so it dosen't burn.
+- After 30 minutes, stir gently, add palm oil and more water, and let it cook again for 30 minutes.
+Make sure you check the pot every 5 minutes to add water if need be so it doesn't burn.

-- Avoid over stirring ekwang like it becomes mushy.
+- Avoid over stirring the ekwang makes mushy.
 Also adjust taste with salt, seasoning powder or water.

 - Serve in a plate and let it cool.
 ENJOY.